kubernetes/community/contributors/design-proposals/kubelet-eviction.md

 The pod eviction may evict more pods than needed due to stats collection timing gap.
 This can be mitigated by adding the ability to get root container stats on an on-demand basis (https://github.com/google/cadvisor/issues/1247) in the future.

-### How kubelet ranks pods for eviction in response to inode exhaustion

-At this time, it is not possible to know how many inodes were consumed by a particular container.
-If the `kubelet` observes inode exhaustion, it will evict pods by ranking them by quality of service.
-The following issue has been opened in cadvisor to track per container inode consumption (https://github.com/google/cadvisor/issues/1422) which would allow us to rank pods by inode consumption.
-For example, this would let us identify a container that created large numbers of 0 byte files, and evict that pod over others.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/kubelet-eviction.md?pixel)]()